rashaideh93/amazon-egypt-checkout-Journey/README.md

 TestNG generates test reports in HTML format.
 These reports can be found in the /test-output folder of the project after the tests have been run.
 The reports provide information about the tests that were run, including the test status, duration, and any error messages.

 ### Contributing
-If you find any issues with the test suite or would like to contribute improvements, please open an issue or a pull request on the project's GitHub repository.
+If you find any issues with the test suite or would like to contribute improvements, please open an issue or a pull request on the project's GitHub repository.# amazon-egypt-checkout-Journey